-- Sudden weight gain — three or more pounds in one day, five or more pounds in one week, or whatever amount you were told to report.
-That's why it's so important for people with heart failure to weigh themselves every day — preferably every morning, before breakfast and after urinating, with the same type of clothes on, without shoes, on the same scale and in the same spot.
+- Rapid weight gain — check with your healthcare provider as to the amount you were told to report.
+It's so important for people with heart failure to weigh themselves every day — preferably every morning, before breakfast and after urinating, with the same type of clothes on, without shoes, on the same scale and in the same spot.

 - Shortness of breath while at rest, not related to exercise or exertion